 CAPTURE THEIR CHARACTER

 Our pets are at their cutest when they’re being themselves.
 An image will be more special if it really captures their everyday life.
 If you have a playful pet, then try to get a picture of them misbehaving.
 If they sleep a lot, take a photo of that (this will be an easy way to sneak up on them to get the shot).

 All pets are very individual, so photos of them should reflect this.
 You know your pet best, so you should have a few ideas on the best time to take your picture.

-Taking a quality photo of your pet could take time.
+When considering how to take good pictures of your pet, understand taking a quality photo of your pet could take time.
 They aren’t usually keen to sit still and pose for a photo, so you might have to snap a few before you find the perfect shot.
 Try to catch your animal just after they’ve woken up.
 They won’t be so wriggly if they’re sleepy.